Hot Shot Hamish and Mighty Mouse: Hot Shot Hamish

-In the early 70s Princes Park F.C. were the Cinderella of Scottish Football.
-Overshadowed by the great sides of Glasgow Princes Park languished at the foot of the Second division of the Scottish League but manager Ian McWhacker was determined the 1973-1974 season should see a vast improvement.
-This happened when the Princes Park team visited the Hebrides discovering Hamish Balfour, a boy with a figure of a giant and the most powerful shot in the world.
-Ian McWhacker said that Hamish could be the signing of the century!
+In the strip, Princes Park F.C. are the Cinderella of Scottish Football in the 1970s.
+Overshadowed by the great sides of Glasgow Princes Park, the team languish at the foot of the Second division of the Scottish League, but manager Ian McWhacker is determined to achieve a vast improvement in the 1973-1974 season.
+This happens as the Princes Park team visit the Hebrides, discovering Hamish Balfour, a boy with a figure of a giant and the most powerful shot in the world.
+Ian McWhacker says that he could be the signing of the century!

-Hamish soon became supporters favorite but after a fall-out with the directors he was placed on the transfer list.
-Crawford Town, an English club of the first division where the first to sign the new talent, with young Balfour debuting for them in a World Cup warm-up match against a South American team in London.
-But Princes Park's supporters demonstrated for his return which was realized shortly after, and Hamish gave them a massive compensation: Princes Park won the Scottish Cup for the very first time of its history in 1974 after beating Ratch Rovers at Hampden Park.
+Hamish soon becomes supporters' favorite but after a fall-out with the directors he is placed on the transfer list.
+Crawford Town, a first-division English club, are the first to sign the new talent, with young Balfour debuting for them in a World Cup warm-up match against a South American team in London.
+But Princes Park's supporters demonstrate in favour of his return, which is realized shortly after.
+Hamish gives them a massive compensation: Princes Park win the Scottish Cup for the very first time in their history in 1974, after beating Ratch Rovers at Hampden Park (Scotland's national football stadium).

-Within 6 years (1974-1980) thanks to Balfour's fireballs Princes Park would enjoy promotion to the Premier division, suffer relegation and promotion again.
-The 1979-80 found Princes Park back to the first division.
-Hamish Balfour would give the Cup to Princes Park for the second time in 1982, promotion to the topflight again and two years later he would stand on the high pedestal of Scottish Football, the Premier Division title.
-The Hebridiean giant having already debuted for the Scotland national team won his second cap in a match against Iceland in March 1985 under manager Ian McBossy.
-A distinguished career with Scotland wasn't meant to be but that was when he met Kevin Mouse who attended the match in Glasgow.
-The summer of the same year he helped Pongi FC win a game in Kenyan League while holidaying in Kenya with teammate Wee Wally.
+Within the next six years, thanks to Balfour's fireballs, Princes Park would enjoy promotion to the Premier division, suffer relegation and promotion again.
+Princes Park return to the first division in the 1979-80 season.
+Hamish Balfour will give the Cup to Princes Park for the second time in 1982, promotion to the topflight again and two years later he will stand on the high pedestal of Scottish Football, the Premier Division title.

+As the comic strip progresses, the Hebridiean giant, having already debuted for the Scotland national team, win his second cap in a match against Iceland in March 1985 under manager Ian McBossy.
+A distinguished career with Scotland isn't meant to be, but then he met Kevin Mouse, who attends the match in Glasgow.
+The summer of the same year he helps Pongi FC win a game in Kenyan League while holidaying in Kenya with teammate Wee Wally.

-Ian McWhacker had managed to build a strong team with the likes of Hamish Balfour, Kevin Mouse and Wee Wally.
-The all-conquering trio helped Princes Park be crowned Cup winners in 1987 and reached the top of Europe the following year by beating Bumchen Munchen in the European Cup Winners' Cup Final.
-One year later McWhacker signed Mouse and Balfour for his new team Glengow Rangers.
+Ian McWhacker has managed to build a strong team with the likes of Hamish Balfour, Kevin Mouse and Wee Wally.
+The all-conquering trio helped Princes Park be crowned Cup winners in 1987 and reaches the top of Europe the following year by beating Bumchen Munchen in the European Cup Winners' Cup Final.
+One year later McWhacker signs Mouse and Balfour for his new team Glengow Rangers.

-Scottish Cup winner again in 1990 and European season for Hamish Balfour but his career in Rangers never became as glamorous as it had been in Princes Park for 16 years.
-On 30 January 1993 after a horrible defeat in Scottish Cup, manager McWhacker quit leaving Balfour and Mouse in doubt over their future in Glengow Rangers.
+Winning Scottish Cup again in 1990 and the European season, Hamish Balfour's career in Rangers never becomes as glamorous as it have been in Princes Park for 16 years.
+On 30 January 1993 after a horrible defeat in Scottish Cup, manager McWhacker quits, leaving Balfour and Mouse in doubt over their future in Glengow Rangers.